ChrisWhealy/DistributedSystemNotes/Lecture 21.md

 reduce f z (x:xs) = f x (reduce f z xs)
 ```

 We call function `f` passing in the first value from the list (destructured into variable `x` which is of type `a`), but then we need a value of type `b`.
-Well, we know that the `reduce` function gives us back a value of type `b`, so we recursively call `reduce` again on the tail of the list (destructured into variable `xs`) and use whatever value it returns as the required value of type `b`.
+Well, we know that the `reduce` function gives us back a value of type `b`, so we recursively call `reduce` on the tail of the list (destructured into variable `xs`) and use whatever value it returns as the required value of type `b`.

 So, using this in the word count example, we would have: